aclapes/MCV-M6-ActionClassificationTask/README.md

         |____ ...
     ```

-For the later training, we'll need the videos converted to frames.
-This way we don't have to decompress the videos repeatedly every time we want to sample a clip from a video in batch-training.
+However, for our training procedure, it'll be much more convenient having the videos converted to frames first.
+Frames are faster to read than video and allow selective access depending on how we decide to sample clips.

 ## Data preparation

-We will extract the frames in a separate directory, namely `frames`.
-Then:
+To extract the frames in a directory named `frames`, we can run this long one-line command:

     ```bash
     # Make sure you are in the same directory that contains the videos/ folder
     $ find videos -name "*.avi" -print0 | xargs -0 -I {} sh -c 'original="{}"; modified=$(echo "$original" | sed -e "s|videos|frames|" | sed -e "s|\.[^.]*$||"); mkdir -p $modified; ffmpeg -i $original -loglevel error $modified/frame%05d.jpg'
     ```

-If run correctly, such long command will create the `frames/` directory with the same structure as `videos/`, but replacing each video file by a directory containing the frames (in .jpg format).
-It might take from 30' to an hour to extract the frames.
+If run correctly, such command will create  `frames/` directory with the same structure as `videos/`, but replacing each video file by a directory containing the frames (in .jpg format).
+It might take from 30' to an hour to extract the frames (depending on your CPU).

 Graphically: